emiapwil/glassy-gnome/README.md

 ~~~

 To configure the behaviour of the transparency, first you should define a list
-of patterns and the expected opacity that will be set for those which match the
+of patterns and the expected opacity (in percentage) that will be set for those
-patterns.
+which match the patterns.

 # Features in the Future